Andrew A. Dahl, MD, FACS

 What are these eyelid glands?

 Eyelid glands are called the meibomian glands.
 They are also known as the palpebral glands, tarsal glands, or tarsoconjunctival glands.
 There are 30 to 40 of these glands in each of the upper and lower lids.
 These glands produce a thick liquid secretion that is discharged into the tear film of the eye.
 This liquid is a mixture of oil and mucus and is called sebum.
-The liquid acts to lubricate the surface of the eye.
-The tiny openings of each of these oil or sebaceous glands are just behind the lid lashes at the lid margins.
+The liquid acts to maintain lubrication of the surface of the eye.
+The tiny openings of each of these oil or sebaceous glands are just behind the lid lashes at the lid margins of both the upper and lower eyelids.

 Viewers share their comments